Belfast Senior Center Healthy Cooking Program

 New Location: United Methodist Church, 23 Mill Lane, Belfast

 10-11:30 Learn to prepare tasty, heart-healthy meals.
 Fresh foods good for your heart with your budget in mind.
-Session 2 will take place on June 27, You can attend either Session 1, 2 or both.
+Session 2 will take place on June 27.
+You need not have attended session 1.

 Games/cards and activities always available.
 Make a friend and bring a friend.
 Don’t forget a bag lunch.